void-linux/void-docs/src/contributing/void-docs/style-guide.md

 ## Links

-Auto links (links with the same title as url) should use the following notation:
+Auto links (links with the same title as URL) should use the following notation:

 ```
 <https://www.example.com/>